 If you're an individual who cherishes an established nameplate, Kia (despite dramatic sales growth) lacks the long history of some other brands.
 And though Kia has definitely made strides versus segment leaders from Toyota and Honda, the Sportage might be a shade down from them in product refinement.

 Most Sportage prospects will be pleased by its interior, combining real functionality with a number of upscale touches.
-The Korean car industry has embraced quality plastics, with an almost quantum improvement in both appearance and texture.
 The attractive cloth upholstery gives an impression of comfort and durability.
 The instrument panel has easy-to-read gauges and the center-mounted cluster has controls that are easily identified and appropriately ergonomic.
 Adding to the upscale appeal are aluminized accents on both the instrument and door panels.
-Seating position is appropriately upright and, while the standard sunroof encroaches slightly on rear-seat headroom, most adults will find either front or rear seating to be generous.
+Seating position is appropriately upright and, while the available sunroof encroaches slightly on rear-seat headroom, most adults will find either front or rear seating to be generous.
 As with most compact SUVs, the fifth passenger's area, in the center of the rear seat, is somewhat marginal.

-The 2008 Kia Sportage represents a dramatic departure from the original Sportage design, which was discontinued in 2002.
+The 2010 Kia Sportage represents a dramatic departure from the original Sportage design, which was discontinued in 2002.
 Today's Sportage wears a curvaceous, almost organic look, with a get-up-and-go attitude accentuated by short overhangs, a relatively wide track, ample tires (235/60-16 all-season radials) and generous headroom.
-The hatch features an opening window for convenience.
-A dual exhaust system with chrome tips accentuates the Sportage's SUV intensions.
+Freshly revised last year, the 2010 model carries over the new face of Kia design.
+New wheels add a sporty look and 17-inch alloys are offered for the first time.
+The Sportage's hatch features an opening window for convenience; while the V6's dual exhaust system with chrome tips accentuates the Sportage's SUV intensions.

-The 2008 Kia Sportage LX, equipped with two-wheel drive, a four-cylinder engine and a five-speed manual transmission, has a Manufacturer's Suggested Retail Price (MSRP) starting just under $17,000.
-The EX, with V6, four-speed automatic and four-wheel drive, is close to $23,500.
+The 2010 Kia Sportage LX, equipped with two-wheel drive, a four-cylinder engine and a five-speed manual transmission, has a Manufacturer's Suggested Retail Price (MSRP) starting slightly above $17,500.
+The EX, with V6, four-speed automatic and four-wheel drive, is close to $25,000.
 To make your best deal, be sure to check the Fair Purchase Price.
-It shows the typical transaction price others have paid for the 2008 Kia Sportage in your area.
+It shows the typical transaction price others have paid for the 2010 Kia Sportage in your area.
 Also be aware that, despite one of the industry's best warranties, a Kia will not offer the return on investment in the form of resale value enjoyed by Honda or Toyota owners.
-The Sportage does, however, retain values similar to the Jeep Compass, Dodge Nitro and Ford Escape.
+The Sportage does, however, retain values similar to the Suzuki Grand Vitara and Hyundai Tucson.

 Kia's tagline, "The Power to Surprise," is abundantly evident when viewing the Sportage's window sticker.
 A high level of standard equipment is part of Kia's core strategy.
 Available in either LX or EX variants, the Sportage enjoys an almost opulent level of equipment, especially considering its price range.
-Young families concerned with safety will appreciate the Electronic Stability Control (ESC), traction control (TCS) and, at the EX level, a tire pressure monitoring system.
-Audiophiles will enjoy an AM/FM/CD system with six speakers -- EX models enjoy MP3-compatibility.
+Young families concerned with safety will appreciate the Electronic Stability Control (ESC) and traction control (TCS).
+Audiophiles will enjoy an AM/FM/CD/MP3 system with six speakers and a three-month subscription to SIRIUS Satellite Radio.
 Privacy side glass is standard across the board, while a sunroof is included on the EX at no additional charge.
 Finally, while we wish the roof rails offered more than the stated 100-pound capacity, they are included in the base window sticker price as standard equipment.